GoInterject/GoInterject.github.io/wTroubleshoot/AdxLoader.md

 <br>

 <blockquote class=highlight_note>
-<b>Note:</b> This file is a binary file so clicking to open this file will display gibberish characters.
+<b>Note:</b> This file is a binary file so clicking to open this file will display unreadable characters.
 Simply click "No" and then perform the following steps to fix.
 </blockquote>

 ### Cause of Error